"Investing in the success of others nurtures a legacy of servant-oriented leadership."

 Dean Taylor is the recipient of multiple awards including the Mayoral Proclamation of Excellence (2017) for medical education programs in service to the residents of the District of Columbia; and, Georgetown University’s Presidential Excellence Award (2015) for outstanding service to the School of Medicine.

 Dustyn Wright has served as the Director of Student Learning since the Office of Student Learning & Academic Advising's founding in 2018, and also serves as Co-Director of the Professional Identity Formation Program at the School of Medicine.
-Prior to joining the Georgetown University School of Medicine administration in 2013, Dustyn received his Bachelor of Science in Movement Science from the University of Michigan, and is currently finishing his Master of Arts in Learning & Design here at Georgetown University under the Center for New Designs in Learning & Scholarship.
-His research interests include professional identity formation in medical students, learning environments/inclusive pedagogy, and medical student wellbeing.
+Prior to joining the Georgetown University School of Medicine administration in 2013, Dustyn received his Bachelor of Science from the University of Michigan, and is currently finishing his Master of Arts in Learning & Design here at Georgetown University under the Center for New Designs in Learning & Scholarship.
+His research interests include professional identity formation in medical students, self-regulated learning, and the learning environment.
 A Michigan native, Dustyn currently lives in Adams Morgan with his partner and Golden Retriever pup, Cali.

 Assistant Director for Academic Support